-The family of Robert T. Henderson has created a permanent endowed fund to provide annual scholarships of approximately $2,000 to a qualified graduate student of the Department of Linguistics, School of Arts and Sciences, or Department of Instruction and Learning, School of Education, University of Pittsburgh.
+The family of Robert T. Henderson has created a permanent endowed fund to provide annual scholarships of approximately $2,000 to a qualified graduate student of the Department of Linguistics, School of Arts and Sciences, or the Department of Instruction and Learning, School of Education, University of Pittsburgh.
 Between one and three scholarships are made each year.

 Each applicant must have a career commitment to the field of TESOL and be a declared candidate for, or already have received the certificate in TESOL from the Department.
 The purpose of the award is to provide financial support for expenditures demonstrated relevant to the degree and certificate program as well as to the applicant’s career plans.
 Such expenditures may include, but are not limited to, the following: